Saint-Cybranet

 This canoe-kayak trip on the Auvézère river, with no particular navigation difficulties, is accessible to the whole family.
 On the Auvézère, you'll discover the central and northern part of Périgord.
 The river's many attractions include the Tourtoirac abbey, the picturesque village of Sainte-Eulalie, the commune of Saint-Pardoux, the Forge d'Ans and the majestic Blâme waterfalls, the charming village of Cubjac, not forgetting the Auberoche chapel and numerous mills dotted along the way.

-If you're lucky, you'll be able to spot bighorn sheep or otters on the riverbank, as well as grayling in the water.
+If you're lucky, you may observe mouflons or otters on the shore, bighorn sheep or otters and grayling in the river water.

-During your stay at our Slow Village Périgord, in the heart of the Périgord Noir region, treat yourself to a bucolic and sporty break with a canoe trip on the Dordogne.
-Many local service providers offer canoe-kayak hire on the Dordogne, Vézère, Isle, Dronne, Auvézère and Céou rivers.
-To book your canoe rental for the whole family, contact your local tourist office; they'll also give you a map of canoeing routes in the Dordogne, some of which depart from our campsite.
-Choose your guided or unguided canoeing circuit, and enjoy the beauty of the Périgord for a day of sport and discovery !
+During your stay in our Slow Village Périgordin the heart of the Périgord Noir region, treat yourself to a bucolic and sporting interlude by visit the Dordogne by canoe.
+Many local service providers offer canoe and kayak rentals on the Dordogne, Vézère, Isle, Dronne, Auvézère and Céou rivers.
+To book a canoe rental for the whole family, contact your local tourist office. map of canoeing routes in the Dordognesome of which depart from our campsite.
+Choose your own guided or unguided canoeing circuit, and enjoy the beauty of the Périgord for a day of sport and discovery. day of sport and discovery! !

 Cottage Premium 1bed.